Condensed Matter Theory Group

 Our group presently works along two main avenues:

-is placed in proximity to an inhomogeneous magnetic material or a graphene multilayer;
+where a superconductor is placed in proximity to an inhomogeneous magnetic material or other low-dimensional systems;

-in solids through the determination of the grain distribution which greatly affect their electronic, magnetic, and optical properties.
+: We develop a theory of the non-equilibrium grain distribution that affects their electronic, magnetic, and optical properties.

 Students are invited to participate in the research and gain valuable hands-on experience that often

-result in the publication of our results (see our publications)
+result in the publication of our results (

 Read more about our work